jankazil/isd-lite-data/README.md

 - Download operations can be parallelized for speed with a user-specified number > 1 of concurrent download requests.
 - Download operations will check if local ISDLite metadata files and observation files are present; if they are and their ETag matches their ETag online, they will not be downloaded, unless instructed with refresh = True.
 - Loading of thousands of observation data files from disk can be slow.
-- Country codes in the ISD metadata are not always unambiguous.
+- Country codes in the ISDLite metadata are not always unambiguous.
 For example, `'CH'` is used for both Switzerland and China.
 Use geographic filtering to disambiguate.
 - The CONUS and Switzerland scripts demonstrate a practical pipeline for identifiying, downloading, loading to memory, and saving as netCDF files regional ISDLite observation data.
 The Switzerland contain fewer stations than the CONUS scripts and are therefore faster.

 ## Disclaimer